Deepstatsanalysis/flavin_fun-1/README.md

 5. **cluster_dataframe.ipynb** Allows the user to display specified clusters from the CSV file.
 If the user wants to see the flavoproteins in cluster 1, then this script allows this.

-6. **code.csv**- Contains the chemical code mapping associated with the atoms and their residues.
+6. **chemical_codes.csv**- Contains the chemical code mapping associated with the atoms and their residues.

-7. **code_labels.csv**- Contains the chemical label associated with the chemical code.
+7. **chemical_types.csv**- Contains the chemical label associated with the chemical code.

 8. **pdb_codes.txt**- Contains all FMN and FAD flavoprotein molecules on the Protein Data Bank (Updated as of April 10, 2018).